Study and exams - FAQs

 - How will I be kept up to date about the course of studies?

 For general information, please check this website on a regular basis and follow the university's social media channels.
 If necessary, the Vice-President for Academic Affairs will also inform you by e-mail via his newsletter.

-Information on the individual study programs including FAQs are currently being compiled on the websites of the respective departments.
+Information on the individual study programs including FAQs can be found on the websites of the respective departments.
 If necessary, they will also inform you by e-mail.

 - Do the departments have any further information?